Science (GCSE AQA)

 The department is a fantastic learning environment with relevant and useful displays throughout.
 It is well resourced with 7 labs, including an ICT suite for years 7 to 11.
 We also have 5 labs in our sixth form building.

-Science Curriculum Overview
+Curriculum Overview

 We use a variety of assessments throughout KS3 to meet the learning needs of all students.
 This can be in the form of exam-style questions in exam conditions in class as well as knowledge-based tests.
 These take place towards the end of each half-term.
 Along with regular homework, these tasks create opportunities for students to develop their skills and to relate science to the world around them.
-We pride ourselves on personalisation in science creating opportunities for all students to achieve maximizing their chance of fulfilling economic wellbeing in later life.
+We pride ourselves on personalisation in science creating opportunities for all students to achieve maximising their chance of fulfilling economic wellbeing in later life.

 The science department offers two pathways of courses to learners’ needs and abilities.
 The courses follow the AQA specification which has a user-friendly website allowing students and parents to access specifications, past papers and mark schemes (www.aqa.org.uk).
 Most students will study for 2 GCSEs in “Combined Science Trilogy”.
 The most able have the opportunity to study for 3 separate GCSEs – biology, chemistry and physics.